simao-ferreira/dotfiles/i3/README.md

 Gedit uses `enchant` which act as a fronted for several spell checkers, some of those being `Hunspell`, `MySpell`, `Ispell` and `Aspell`.
 In `pamac` it's possible to install more packages, for example, `aspell-en` and `aspell-de`, this will add English and German spell checkers.

+To edit colors install `gedit color scheme` plugin from pamac, this usually installs the `developer-plugins`, which are a group of add-ons for gedit.
+To configure the new color scheme, enter `gedit` select `color scheme editor` and configure the changes needed, save under a new name and ID, this will save the new configuration to `.local/shares/gedit/styles`.
+Sometimes it add an underline under some text, just enter color scheme again and remove it.
 ## Time settings
 Dual boot always has some troubles with the time settings, by default WinOS and Linux have different settings regarding time, on WinOS the time by default is Local Time, this can be changed, on the BIOS/UEFI or even in the WinOS registry.
 However in easier to make Linux use Local time instead of Universal Time.